UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Initial Setup
 =============

-You will need an account on gitHub to participate in this course.
+You will need an account on GitHub to participate in this course.
-If you don't already have a gitHub account, or if you would prefer to create a new one for this course, make sure you setup a new account on `gitHub <https://github.com/>`_.
+If you don't already have a GitHub account, or if you would prefer to create a new one for this course, make sure you setup a new account on `GitHub <https://github.com/>`_.
 Always keep in mind that your account name will be part of the private repositories that will be created for each of your assignments and it will be visible to both your instructors and your classmates.
-Make sure you let your instructors know what your gitHub handle is -- it's not always obvious!
+Make sure you let your instructors know what your GitHub handle is -- it's not always obvious!

 You will need to have git setup on the computer you will use for developing your code for this course.
 You can find instructions for setting up git (and the rest of your development environment) here: